Parent Seminars for Student Protection

 4. covers the following topics:

-a. substance abuse, including illegal drugs and prescription drugs and prevention;
+1. substance abuse, including illegal drugs and prescription drugs and prevention;

-b. bullying;
+2. bullying;

-c. mental health, depression, suicide awareness, and suicide prevention, including education on limiting access to fatal means;
+3. mental health, depression, suicide awareness, and suicide prevention, including education on limiting access to fatal means;

-d. internet safety, including pornography addiction; and
+4. internet safety, including pornography addiction; and

-e. the School Safety and Crisis Line
+5. the School Safety and Crisis Line

-II.
-A school district shall annually offer one parent seminar for each 11,000 students enrolled in the school district.
+2. A school district shall annually offer one parent seminar for each 11,000 students enrolled in the school district.
 A school district may not be required to offer more than three seminars.

-III.
-A school district is not required to offer the parent seminar if the local school board determines that the topics described are not of significant interest or value to families in the school district.
-If a local school board chooses not to offer the parent seminar, the local school board shall notify the Utah State Board of Education and provide reasons why the local school board chose not to offer the parent seminar.
+3. A school district is not required to offer the parent seminar if the local school board determines that the topics described are not of significant interest or value to families in the school district.
+If a local school board chooses not to offer the parent seminar, the local school board shall notifiy the Utah State Board of Education and provide reasons why the local school board chose not to offer the parent seminar.

 Resources